shanmukh-pilla/ddf-portfolio-shanmukh-pilla/exercise-04-e-textile/README.md

 What I found most interesting was discovering how electronics can be embedded directly into textile materials without relying on rigid structures or traditional wiring.
 This exercise expanded my understanding of wearable technology and demonstrated how everyday materials can become interactive systems.

-Overall, the Blue Eye Mask successfully introduced me to the fundamentals of E-Textiles and provided a strong foundation for exploring more advanced wearable and interactive textile applications in future projects.
+Overall, this exercise successfully introduced me to the fundamentals of E-Textiles and provided a strong foundation for exploring more advanced wearable and interactive textile applications in future projects.